VivekRadhakrishna77/ToDo-web-app/README.md

 ## To-Do Web App
 This repository shows a full-stack to-do web app built using React+Vite and AWS Amplify.
-It is built upon the AWS Amplify React+Vite Starter Template.
+It is built upon the `AWS Amplify React+Vite Starter Template`.

 ## Features